 Built in 1920, the massive concrete silos used to store cement are among the first things you see when arriving at Maria Island.

-Since the 1930s, properties were acquired and the island was declared a Wildlife Sanctuary on 1 June 1971, and proclaimed a National Park on 14 June 1972.
+Since the 1930s, the properties were acquired and the island was declared a Wildlife Sanctuary on 1 June 1971, and then proclaimed a National Park on 14 June 1972.

 Somewhat reluctantly, we board the 11:15am ferry back to the mainland.
 It’s been an incredible four days.
 Despite the crowds around Darlington, for the majority of our walk we’ve seen very few people and experienced a sense of isolation that’s not easy to find in the January school holidays!
 And we’ve seen more wildlife than just about any other walk I’ve done.

 DAY ONE 0.0km Maria Island ferry wharf (Darlington) 0.6km Ranger Station / PWS office at Darlington 1.7km Junction with Reservoir Circuit Track 2.6km Track reaches Fossil Cliffs (Skipping Ridge) 6.9km Bishop and Clerk summit 12.6km Return to Ranger Station at Darlington 15.2km Painted Cliffs 19.2km Four Mile Beach 24.8km Frenchs Farm (campground) DAY TWO 24.8km Frenchs Farm (campground) 29.3km Junction of Haunted Bay and Robeys Farm tracks 35.6km Haunted Bay 41.6km Back at Junction of Haunted Bay and Robeys Farm tracks 46.3km Robeys Farm 55.4km Frenchs Farm (campground) 57.6km Encampment Cove (campground) 59.8km Frenchs Farm (campground) DAY THREE 59.8km Frenchs Farm (campground) 61.2km Junction with Inland Track